 Don’t Wait To Treat Your Toothache

 Remember, toothaches only get worse over time, so don’t wait to come in and see us.
 These at-home toothache remedies are meant to help with short-term pain relief and are in no way a substitute for the treatment and care you’ll receive from the doctors in our practice!
-We are fortunate at McOmie Family Dentistry to have both Dr. Mark and Dr. Ellen McOmie between the two of them we get every dental emergency seen the same day.
-You will receive the most up to date care and in most situations you will have options of how to resolve the problem.
+We are fortunate at McOmie Family Dentistry to have Dr. Mark McOmie because we can get every dental emergency seen the same day.
+You will receive the most up-to-date care, and in most situations, you will have options of how to resolve the problem.